PhoenixTales/phoenix-docs/vision/gothic-defined.md

 > It is also very likely that the Piranhas are Ex-Goths.
 And Goths are quasi the withdrawal by a romantic subculture that was weary of the political struggles of the punk/autonomous scenes.

-Interview for gamespot.com 15.06.1998:
+Goths or not, the early Piranha Bytes had a background in the black scene.
+In an interview for [gamespot.com from 15.06.1998](https://gothicarchive.org/interviews/1998/15.06.1998_desslock.gamespot.txt), Tom Putzki specifically remarked this relation himself:

 **Delekhan:** "GOTHIC" is an interesting choice for the name of your game.
 Is it just a working-title or the actual title?
 **Tom Putzki:** [...]
 GOTHIC is the actual title of our game.
 I like that kind of music and people, the black scene.
 It's dark, gloomy, mysterious, creepy and magic - that's GOTHIC.

-It is true that the visionaries of Gothic were in the dark scene themselves or were inclined to it.
-The old Pirana Bytes was punk and goth in character; GOTHIC was developed under the influence of a zeitgeist that also brought us Matrix (which is futuristic gothic); and it does not surprise that the devs posed in long black coats.
-While the gothic scene is not the primary stilistic influence, it is still connected with it, as the subculture evolved from the very literary influence of gothic novels and their romanticising view on decay and, in the end, of death itself, that inspired the artdirection of Gothic.
+It is true that the visionaries of Gothic were in the scene themselves or were at least inclined to it.
+The old Pirana Bytes was punk and goth in character.
+And while the gothic scene is not the primary stilistic influence, it is still connected with it, as the subculture evolved from the very literary influence of gothic novels and their romanticising view on decay and, in the end, of death itself, that inspired the artdirection of Gothic.

 <p class="subtext">The Gothic story Sleeper's Ban by Alex Wittmann (described by Tom as "Punk, Physician, Surgeon, Roleplayer, Fantasy-Freak, Friend"), that is full of "shocking" descriptions (in german gothic novels are described as "Schauerromane"), can also be seen in this very tradition as a mixture of gothic novel and fantasy book, short: as gothic fantasy.</p>

-It has to be understood that there are projects that share general aesthetical principles and themes with Gothic that play, e.g. in a futuristic universe and may thus have *more* in commmon with the aesthetics of Gothic than diverse medieval universes that are not gothic in style.
+It has to be understood that there are projects that share general aesthetical principles and themes with GOTHIC that play, e.g. in a futuristic universe, but may thus have *more* in commmon with the aesthetics of GOTHIC than diverse medieval universes that are not gothic in style.

 ![Old STALKER Screenshot](/Appendix/Inspirations/gothic-styled-games/stalker/1585388642-549438843.jpg)